vpavlenko/vpavlenko/README.md

 I study the structure of music and I make it easier to digest.
-I care about notes (pitches).
-Right now I don't care about rhythms or timbres (sounds, synths, fx).
+I care about the order of notes (pitches).
+Right now I don't care about rhythms or timbres.

 I have two main projects now: